dherns/dherns/README.md

 - 👋 Hi, I’m @dherns
-- 👀 I’m interested in stem cells disease modelling and drug reprupusing
+- 👀 I’m interested in stem cells disease modelling and drug repurposing
 - 🌱 I’m currently learning a Masters of Data Sciences
 - 💞️ I’m looking to collaborate on Data Analysis in cell biology and health
-- 📫 How to reach me d.hernandez@deakin.edu.au
+- 📫 How to reach me damianhdz@me.com

 <!---
 dherns/dherns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.